mykmal/cowas/README.md

 3. GWAS summary statistics for your outcome trait of interest
 4. Reference genotype data for computing an LD panel

 We provide weights for expression and co-expression imputation models trained on UK Biobank proteomic data at <https://www.synapse.org/cowas>.
 Several different sets of weights are available that were trained using different model choices or variant screening strategies, as described in our paper.
 Alternatively, you can train your own imputation models by following the instructions in the next section.
 The allele file must contain one row per variant and the following three columns: ID, REF, ALT.
 Throughout our documentation, ALT always denotes effect alleles and REF always denotes non-effect alleles.
 If you are using our weights, you should use the `cowas_model_alleles.tsv` file that we provide.
 The GWAS summary statistics file should contain one row per variant and the following five columns: variant_id, effect_allele, other_allele, z_score, n_samples.
-Finally, the reference genotype data must be stored in a plain-text file with one row per sample, one column per variant, and genotype calls or dosages coded on a 0..2 scale.
+Finally, the reference genotype data must be stored in a tab-separated file with one row per sample, one column per variant, and genotype calls or dosages coded on a 0..2 scale.

 In addition to the above ingredients, COWAS will ask for the name of each gene/protein in the current pair.
 You can also optionally set the output filename and the number of cores to use for parallelization.
 Run `./cowas.R --help` to see all available options and more details about required inputs.
 The `cowas.R` script must be run separately for each pair of genes/proteins that you wish to analyze.
-To perform COWAS association testing for an entire list of pairs, use the batch script `run_cowas.sh` in the `utils` folder of this repository.
+To perform COWAS association testing for an entire list of pairs, use the batch script `run_cowas.sh`.
 Instructions for batch association testing are provided in comments at the top of the script.

 Once COWAS finishes running, it will save association testing results to a tab-separated file with one line per pair.
 The output file columns have the following definitions: